French Open: Ons Jabeur making history for Arab women

 "It changed everything," Jabeur said.
 "First I don't have to think about the money, I don't have to think about anything.
 I just have to focus on tennis, on how I play on court."

-She is playing the best she ever has at a grand slam and Arazi suspects women from Arab nations are taking note.
+She played the best she ever has at a grand slam and Arazi suspects women from Arab nations are taking note.

 "Of course the women are going to get motivated," he said.
 "They're going to trust themselves.
 It's so great to have an Arabic woman in the third round at the French."